RaviTambade/TFLCPP/Notes/SystemsProg/curiousmind.md

-# Questions That Got Me Kicked Out of Class — But Taught Me Real Engineering
+# Questions That Got Me Kicked Out of Class —
+## ...But Taught Me Real Engineering

 ### *A Mentor's Story of Curiosity, Conflict & Core Computing*